April 2024

 Collision

 Perhaps surprisingly, this game does not use a physics engine.
-The racer movement is controller by the PlayerController class.
+The racer movement is controlled by the PlayerController class as mentioned before.
 What remains is collision detection.
 Mostly of the racer versus the rocks.
-There are only 5 rock models which are randomly distributed on the map.
+There are 5 rock models which are randomly distributed on the map.
 The rock models are randomly scaled and randomly rotated around the up axis.
 The collision detection is helped somewhat by the fact that the racer always has a fixed height of 5 units above a gently sloping terrain and all the obstacles are static objects.

 So, the collision problem can be approximated quite well as a 2D collision problem.

-In the first instance, I implemented a 2d collision detection system where each rock was represented by a circle.
-The rocks shaped as a gate, were represented as two circles, one for each side.
+In the first instance, I implemented a 2d collision detection system where each rock was approximated by a circle.
+The rocks that are shaped as a gate were represented as two circles, one for each pillar.
 The oblong rocks were represented as a line of three circles.
 The circles are scaled according to the rock’s scale.
 The racer is represented as a single point at its center.
-This makes the collision detection quite forgiving.
+This makes the collision detection quite forgiving as it allows a wing to clip through a rock.

 So, I developed some code to calculate the intersection of a rock with the horizontal plane at y=5.
 The result is a polygon which gives a 2d outline of the rock at the height of the racer.
 For the rocks with a bridge shape, the result is two polygons: one for each leg.
 The polygon is calculated by testing each triangle of the mesh for edges that cross the horizontal plane, i.e. that have one vertex above and one vertex below the plane.
-We can then determine the intersection point of the edge and the plane.
-We gather all these intersection points, pairing up the intersection points that belong to the same triangle.
-(Typically, if there is one edge of a triangle that intersects the plane, there will also be one other edge).
+We can then determine the intersection point of the edge and the plane through linear interpolation.
+We gather all these intersection points, pairing up the intersection points that belong to the same triangle. (if there is one edge of a triangle that intersects the plane, there will also be one other edge that intersects, apart from some edge cases).
 Then we iterate through these intersection points until we have one or more loops which are our outline polygons.

 collision polygons